 The series features three models: the LX708, which is the flagship, the mid-range piano is the LX706, and entry-level LX705.

-Instead of sampling their sound, Roland have developed a new modelling technology called ‘PureAcoustic Modeling‘, which is able to emulates the way that acoustic pianos produce sound, including the hammers striking the strings and the sound resonating through the piano’s body.
-With this technology you’re offered a choice of completely realistic and tonally distinct grand piano models: one for ‘European tastes’ and the other with an ‘American feel’, which gives you two customisable pianos in one.
+Instead of sampling their sound, Roland has developed a new modelling technology called ‘PureAcoustic Modeling‘, which is able to emulate the way that acoustic pianos produce sound, including the hammers striking the strings and the sound resonating through the piano’s body.
+With this technology, you’re offered a choice of completely realistic and tonally distinct grand piano models: one for ‘European tastes’ and the other with an ‘American feel’, which gives you two customisable pianos in one.
 Roland’s PureAcoustic Ambience technology then recreates the sound space around the piano by convincingly emulating the acoustic properties of world-class concert halls, studios, and even cathedrals, which also works when using headphones!

-The LX708 abd LX706 models feature a new Hybrid Grand keyboard, which has longer key actions than those on typical digital pianos, so the player doesn’t need to press harder the further up the key they play.
+The LX708 and LX706 models feature a new Hybrid Grand keyboard, which has longer key actions than those on typical digital pianos, so the player doesn’t need to press harder the further up the key they play.
 The LX708’s keyboard even reproduces the vibration from the cabinet resonance when playing a grand piano.
 The LX708 also comes equipped with a newly designed Responsive Damper Action, which promises the most authentic pedal expressions you can get.

 Apart from the differences in keyboards and pedals, the above technology is standard across the range.
 Features like Bluetooth audio, Twin Piano mode, a metronome, and the option to use headphones for private practice are also standard, along with a unique C-shape aperture on the piano’s front that enables natural sound projection.